The first issues of both our College & Pro Football Newsletter and Trends

 Selections will be posted on our website beginning

-Monday, August 31 with finalized selections games through Monday, September 7 finalized
+Monday, August 31 with finalized selections for games through Monday, September 7

 In